Find a Teacher

 Knoxville, Tennessee-based violinist Evie Andrus has played the violin for most of her life, in fact she and her brother Wild Hands bassist Joe Andrus grew up playing in the family bluegrass band.
 She has earned the title of being one of the most popular fiddle player in town and has her hand in many bluegrass outreach organizations.

 Stephanie graduated Judson University with a music performance degree concentrating in violin.
 She has since played in various settings and has been teaching since her sophomore year in high school.
-She is bilingual, and teaches many other instruments; she is passionate about stringed instruments and teaching at any level to anyone wanting to learn.
+She is bilingual, speaking both English as well as Spanish and teaches many other instruments; she is passionate about stringed instruments and teaching at any level to anyone wanting to learn.

 Andy holds a Bachelor of Music degree from the Hartt School of Music and has studied post grad at the University of Massachusetts, Amherst.
 He has played in many settings and is now the principal cellist of the Knoxville Symphony Orchestra which he has held since 1999.
 Andy also serves as adjunct faculty to Carson Newman College in Jefferson City.
 In addition to this, he plays in a gypsy, jazz ensemble known worldwide for its instrumentation and scope.